-As each person sat down in front of the yogi, they closed their eyes and let his hand touch their head.
+As each person sat down in front of the yogi, they closed their eyes and he touched their head.

 The yogi described their multicolored auras and each person came back amazed at how accurate their reading was.

-I finally decided to take my turn.
-I sat down in front of the yogi and crossed my arms, totally in resistance.
+I finally decided to take my turn and sat down in front of the yogi.
+Still, I crossed my arms, totally in resistance.

-I watched him place his hand on top of my head and close his eyes, but I stubbornly kept my eyes open, observing everything.
+He placed his hand on top of my head and closed his eyes, but I stubbornly kept my eyes open.